PixelJaeger/esp32-stuff/README.md

    in every folder that uses ArduinoIDE

-3. I will NOT show/mention the Pin-Usage for the 3.5Inch RPI Display since it may differ for your usage and is a headache to be changed manually within ArduinoIDE.
-Sorry.
+3. PinUsage for the 3.5Inch display can be found in the file "important notes"